 The 36" mobile field force baton is intended as a defensive weapon, utilizing no strikes.
-All officers and supervisors shall be trained on its use during Mobile Field Force training prior to being issued.
+All officers and supervisors shall be trained on its use in a Mobile Field Force situation prior to deployment.

 Access to L2 Shotgun (CALEA 4.3.1e)